 We’re so busy with events that exercise which may be routine any other time of year, can take a back seat and you might not make that yoga class or that run after work.
 So walk where you can!
 If you would take the lift, take the stairs.
-If you take the subway or bus, get off a stop early and walk.
+Take the subway or bus?
+Try to get off a stop early and walk.
 If you’re meeting up with friends after work, why not walk part or all of your way there?
 Make sure to stay safe though as the winter nights can get dark!

 Allow yourself to snack

 If you feel hungry during the day, don’t stop yourself from having a snack because you think you’re going for a high calorie meal or drink after.
-If you feel hungry, get a cereal bar or a piece of fruit instead, otherwise you’re more likely to over compensate and eat not just quicker but more than you would’ve as well.
+Instead, when you feel hungry get a cereal bar or a piece of fruit instead, otherwise you’re more likely to over compensate and eat not just quicker but more than you would’ve as well.